maximilianmarx/dailies/README.md

 ## AuthenticatedSMB.ps1
 Hosting a SMB server through e.g. Kali provides an easy way of access from Windows machines.
 Because of security measurements Windows might disallow unauthenticated access to SMB shares.
-Therefor you need credentials to access it.
+Therefore you need credentials to access it.

 Start a SMB server on Kali using credentials:
 ```bash